THE CHALLENGE

 SCIENCE

-Silver (Ag) has been used as an antimicrobial for thousands of years.
-Ag outperforms other metals as well as chitosan, iodine, honey, and polyhexanide (PHMB) (Du et al., 2009, Kumar et al., 2022, Shoukat et al., 2015, Bondarenko et la., 2016).
-However, at high concentrations, Ag delays the growth of skin cells and thus, wound healing.
+Silver (Ag) has been used as an antimicrobial agent for thousands of years.
+It outperforms other antimicrobials like chitosan, iodine, honey, and polyhexanide (PHMB) [2, 3, 4, 5].
+However, at high concentrations, silver can delay the growth of skin cells and slow wound healing.

-By combining Cu and Ag nanoparticle combinations and nanofibers, it is possible to develop materials that do both, prevent infection and support wound healing, setting a new standard in wound care and beyond.
+By combining Cu and Ag nanoparticles with nanofibers, we can create materials that both prevent infection and support wound healing.
+This innovation is poised to redefine standards in wound care and beyond.

 MISSION